NumerHero/tool.js/README.md

 # Why

-In order to finish homework which arrage by [ife](https://github.com/baidu-ife/ife)
+In order to finish homework which arraged by [ife](https://github.com/baidu-ife/ife)

-On the other hand, I want to strengthen my ability which learn Native js grammar.
+On the other hand, I want to strengthen my ability of using native js grammar.

 # install